-

 Are there any proposals for the reform of class actions or collective redress proceedings?
 If so, what are those proposals?

-We don’t expect this law to suddenly create a large enthusiasm for representative actions in Belgium, even if some efforts were made to have a more attractive procedure.
+There does not seem to be a large enthusiasm for representative actions in Belgium, even if some efforts were made to have a more attractive procedure following the law of 21 April 2024.

 There is no new proposition for change yet.